- In extensive Fiori testing, the first thing we observed is how slow the interface is.

 So this was not a perfect Internet connection, but it was better than average, scoring four out of a possible five stars.

-When we found an even faster connection, one with five stars, we found that the Adjust Stock square/transaction took 4.49 seconds to open, 2.23 seconds longer than when tested at the slower Internet location (with four stars rather than five).
+When we found an even faster connection, one with five stars, we discovered that the Adjust Stock square/transaction took 4.49 seconds to open, 2.23 seconds longer than when tested at the slower Internet location (with four stars rather than five).

 This slowness of Fiori is not a function of the Internet connection, its a function of the Fiori server, database, etc..)